sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 mkdir staph
 cd staph
 ```
+If you already have the files ready, skip forward to next section, [Assemble](#assemble).

 ###Find the Pacbio files for this sample
 - If the files are already on your server, you can symlink by using
 ```text